ismayeelanver/file-reader-wcl-words-characters-lines/README.md

 # Introduction
-wcl is a simple program that is made up of bash. it is used to know how much words, characters and lines in a file
+wcl is a simple program that is made up of bash. it is used to know how much words, characters and lines in is a file

 # usage 😎
 ```linux